Are you in search of some feedback team building activities?

 #10.
 Constructive Connections

-This is a dynamic exercise designed to foster open communication by allowing team members to exchange feedback rapidly in a structured, positive environment.
+This is a dynamic exercise designed to foster open communication.
+It allows team members to exchange feedback rapidly in a structured, positive environment.

 Time: 10-20 minutes